Mashable

 If you're feeling stuck or just don't have 10 or more minutes to figure out today's puzzle, we've got all the NYT Strands hints for today's puzzle you need to progress at your preferred pace.

-SEE ALSO: Wordle today: Answer, hints for February 17, 2026 SEE ALSO: NYT Connections hints today: Clues, answers for February 17, 2026 NYT Strands hint for today’s theme: The year of the ...
+SEE ALSO: Wordle today: Answer, hints for May 19, 2026 NYT Strands hint for today’s theme: On the rise

 Today’s NYT Strands theme plainly explained